 Commonly used antivirus software includes:

 Buy a better router

-Switching to a higher end router can provide superior performance, security and features compared to ISP supplied hardware.
+Switching to a high-end router can provide superior performance, security and features compared to ISP-supplied hardware.

 But don't just look at consumer hardware.
-An entry level small business router from a manufacturer such as Billion or DrayTek can have more rigorous security and come with vulnerable features like WPS disabled out of the box.
+Entry-level small business equipment from a router manufacturer such as Billion or DrayTek can have more rigorous security and come with vulnerable features like WPS disabled out of the box.